iankronquist/zeta/README.md

 /* Compute the meaning of life and print out the answer */ io.println(fib(42))

-foo = fun ()
+foo = fun (n)
 {
-    io.println('it is also possible to execute expressions in sequence') io.println('inside blocks with curly braces')
+    io.println('It is also possible to execute expressions in sequence');
-    io.println('semicolons can be used in ambiguous cases');
+    io.println('inside blocks with curly braces.');

+    // Since we have parenthesized expressions, we could almost pretend
+    // This is JavaScript code, except for the lack of semicolons if (n < 1) then
+    {
+        io.println('n is less than 1')
+    }
+    else
+    {
+        io.println('n is greater than or equal to 1') }

     // Local variables are declared by directly assignong to them x = 7 + 1